 A multi-generational single-family dwelling is a microcosm of cohabitation with people in various stages of life.
 Depending on the floor plan, for instance, the ground floor can be converted to a senior-friendly apartment for parents, while the top floor can be turned into a separate apartment for their adult children.

 Multi-family dwellings are also suitable for multi-generational construction projects to house a few people.
 The "Wogeno" project in Neckertal is a good example.
-A former retirement home was renovated into a multi-generational house with 13 apartments, shared rooms, and an organic farm on the premises.
+A former retirement home was renovated into a multi-generational house with 13 apartments, all kinds of shared rooms, and an organic farm on the premises.

 Multi-generational living on a large scale

 Multiple generations can live together in a larger residential community as well.
 Switzerland is already home to numerous developments that intentionally include a mixed age group of residents.
-Examples include Giesserei in Winterthur and the "GeWo" project in Burgdorf.
-Communities of this kind feature not only apartments with different amenity levels to choose from, but also cafés, playgrounds, and often a community garden, available to all residents.
-Active participation in social activities and help with community maintenance is also encouraged or even required.
+Examples include the "Giesserei" development in Winterthur and the "GeWo" project in Burgdorf.
+Communities of this kind feature not only apartments with different amenity levels to choose from, but also cafés, playgrounds, and often a community garden that all residents can use.
+Active participation in social activities and help with community maintenance are also encouraged or even required.

 Multi-generational living in Switzerland

 The Giesserei multi-generational development has 140 apartments and is home to some 240 adults and more than 100 children and adolescents.

 The "Im Dorf" development in Schenkon, Lucerne, has 46 apartments and various community spaces for people of all ages.
 Tenants interact with each other regularly, and decide on many issues as a group.

 "Im Dorf," Schenkon